-Arudin from Dungeon Crawl Inc. is this, though he insists he's merely "colorfully pragmatic."
-His most vile deeds occured years before he joined the comic's Five-Man Band, when he was an agent of the elven terrorist organization Eldreth Veluuthra.
-He did a Heel Face Turn and nowadays he's mainly a snarkyJerkass.
+Arudin from Dungeon Crawl Inc. is this, though he insists he's "colorfully pragmatic."
+His most vile deeds occured years before he joined The Team, when he was an agent of the elven terrorist organization Eldreth Veluuthra.
+He did a Heel-Face Turn and nowadays he's mainly a snarkyJerkass.

 Honestly, Thief and Red Mage are bad enough that classifying Fighter as the Token Good Teammate would probably be more accurate.

 While the Light Warriors as a whole are inept, stupid, violent, destructive and selfish, Black Mage stands out because he wants to destroy the world and everyone in it for no real reason.
 It's suggested that its his own presence that causes the rest of the Light Warriors to be what they are.

 Richard in Looking for Group (pictured above) is this.
 On page two, we see him use an innocent bystander as a human shield.
 He then gleefully considers the prospect of killing the man's wife and young son, to "complete the set."
 The rest of the party is grey or good (Cale).

 Oddly enough, despite Richard killing Cale the first time they met (he got better), and Richard's constant Crossing the Line Twice, by now Cale misses him so much when he is not around that he set his own hands on fire reminiscing.
 When Richard returned, there were hugs.